rougier/scipy-crash-course/README.md

 <img src="data/indent.png" align="left"/>

-> This lesson gives an overview of [NumPy], the core tool for performant
-> numerical computing with Python and support for large, multi-dimensional
-> arrays and matrices, along with a large collection of high-level mathematical
-> functions to operate on these arrays.
+This lesson gives an overview of [NumPy], the core library for performant numerical computing, with support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.

 **Keywords**: `numpy`, `array`, `dtype`, `shape`, `broadcast`
 **Prerequisites**: [Python programming]()